IV:05:05 Student Fee Discount for Spouses and Dependent Children of Employees

 Example 1: A dependent is 24 years of age when an employee with less than 10 years of service retires/dies.
 The dependent is eligible for the 50% discount for two (2) years or through age 26, whichever comes first.
 Since he/she is 26 at the end of 2 years, no additional benefit is available under T.C.A. § 8-50-115.

-B. Spouses and dependent children must be admitted to the TBR or UT institutions, or Tennessee technology centers, through standard admission procedures.
+B. Spouses and dependent children must be admitted to the TBR or UT institutions, through standard admission procedures.